rohit01/dikhao/README.md

 #### Current features:
 1. Supported AWS services:
-    * EC2: Instance, Elastic IP and ELB
+    * EC2 - Instance, Elastic IP and ELB
-    * Route53: All DNS types
+    * Route53 - All DNS types
 2. Search input value can be any one of the indexed item.
-Dikhao supports indexing based on the following: ([configurable](https://github.com/rohit01/dikhao/blob/master/dikhao/sync.py#L16))
+Dikhao supports indexing based on the following ([configurable](https://github.com/rohit01/dikhao/blob/master/dikhao/sync.py#L16)):
-    * Route 53: DNS record name
+    * Route 53 - DNS record name
-    * Route 53: DNS record value
+    * Route 53 - DNS record value
-    * EC2 Instance: ID
+    * EC2 Instance - ID
-    * EC2 Instance: IP address
+    * EC2 Instance - IP address
-    * EC2 Instance: Private IP address
+    * EC2 Instance - Private IP address
-    * EC2 Instance: Public DNS
+    * EC2 Instance - Public DNS
-    * EC2 Instance: Private DNS
+    * EC2 Instance - Private DNS
-    * EC2 ELB: Name
+    * EC2 ELB - Name
-    * EC2 ELB: DNS
+    * EC2 ELB - DNS
-    * EC2: Elastic IP
+    * EC2 - Elastic IP
 3. Provides many syncing options to help cater different needs.
 Few notable configurable options:
-    * NO_EC2: If True, EC2 details will not be synced.
+    * NO_EC2 - If True, EC2 details will not be synced.
 Default: False
-    * NO_ROUTE53: If True, Route53 details will not be synced.
+    * NO_ROUTE53 - If True, Route53 details will not be synced.
 Default: False
-    * HOSTED_ZONES: List of comma separated hosted zone names to be synced.
+    * HOSTED_ZONES - List of comma separated hosted zone names to be synced.
 Default: all
-    * REGIONS: List of comma separated EC2 region names to be synced.
+    * REGIONS - List of comma separated EC2 region names to be synced.
 Default: all
-    * EXPIRE_DURATION: Duration for which details are cached.
+    * EXPIRE_DURATION - Duration for which details are cached.
 Default: 1 Day